 Demographic targeting refers to targeting audiences based on their demographics like age, gender, language, household income, etc. You can also exclude users who don’t fit your criteria.
-For instance, if your ad is about toddlers, you can exclude kids aging 3 or more.
-You can combine demographics targeting with other targeting options to create a focused pool of users and boost campaign results.
+For instance, if your ad is about toddlers, you can exclude kids aged 3 or more.
+You can combine demographic targeting with other targeting options to create a focused pool of users and boost campaign results.

 Topic targeting enables you to target all sites and pages with a specific topic.
 For instance, a company selling fishing rods and tackle boxes can target websites covering fishing topics and have fishing enthusiasts as their visitors.